clareaulab/clareau-lab-website-old/protocols/mitotracing/index.md

 [ATAC with select antigen profiling by sequencing (ASAP-seq)](https://www.nature.com/articles/s41587-021-00927-2) (with Eleni Mimitou and Peter Smibert); as well as [PHAGE-ATAC](https://www.nature.com/articles/s41587-021-01065-5) (with Evgenij Fiskin), which in addition facilitate surface-marker profiling.
-In our experience, the
+In our experience, these approaches both work well and right-out-of-the-box if you have experience working with antibodies and/or phages.

 The 10x Genomics Multiome kit has further facilitated the integration of transcriptional profiles, yielding [DOGMA-seq](https://www.nature.com/articles/s41587-021-00927-2) (with Eleni Mimitou and Peter Smibert);